 And last on our list from Ambrosia this week, the company has released

-to “Trinity,” a plug-in for its Pillars of Garendall role playing game.
+the source code to “Trinity,” a plug-in for its Pillars of Garendall role playing game.
 Trinity enhances the original game by adding new quests, graphics, and three new specialties to choose from.
 Ambrosia boss Andrew Welch explained that the source code has been released to help software developers learn how “to create first-class commercial products that can be deployed simultaneously on Mac and Windows.”